 It should be noted that not all foreign banks in Singapore are full-service banks, i.e. there may be restrictions in terms of the financial services that they can offer as permitted by the Banking Act.
 Foreign banks are also restricted in terms of the number of branches and ATMs that they can have in Singapore.

 In the event that you have no preference regarding which bank your company wishes to open a corporate bank account with, do consult a professional corporate service firm, who should have contacts with local bank officers and can easily assist you in the process of completing all the necessary paperwork and arrange for a bank officer to personally assist you with the opening of a corporate bank account.

 Is it Easy to Open a Corporate Bank Account?

-While it is extremely easy to incorporate and get your business up and running in Singapore (the World Bank study found that it takes an entrepreneur just two and a half days to open a business in Singapore), the enhanced measures recommended by the Financial Action Task Force (“FATF”) with regards to improving the transparency of ownership of legal persons and arrangements has resulted in banks and financial institutions tightening their controls and increasing the amount of paperwork required before bank accounts can be opened.
+While it is extremely easy to incorporate and get your business up and running in Singapore (the World Bank study found that it takes an entrepreneur just two days to open a business in Singapore), the enhanced measures recommended by the Financial Action Task Force (“FATF”) with regards to improving the transparency of ownership of legal persons and arrangements has resulted in banks and financial institutions tightening their controls and increasing the amount of paperwork required before bank accounts can be opened.

 Given that a corporate bank account is registered in a company’s name and not that of its ultimate beneficial owner (“UBO”), banks now require the company to reveal its UBO and will perform due diligence on the UBO as well.
 As Singapore is a member of FATF, financial institutions in Singapore are obliged to pay special attention to persons and companies from the named jurisdictions as published by FATF in its quarterly public statements.
-In its latest public statement dated 24 October 2014, FATF identified the following high-risk and non-cooperative jurisdictions:
+In public statement dated 24 October 2014, FATF identified the following high-risk and non-cooperative jurisdictions:

 - Democratic People’s Republic of Korea (DPRK)